-2.1 APPLICATION DEADLINES
+2.1 APPLICATION DEADLINE

-Application deadlines for each of the politically determined themes are listed in the overview below.
+The application deadline for the politically determined theme is listed in the overview below.
 All applications must be uploaded in the application system www.e-grant.dk before the stated application deadline.
 Please note that the deadline is 12:00 noon on all application deadline days.